Zhaopudark/PSComputerManagementZp/README.md

 A simple way to contribute is to open an issue to report bugs or request new features.

+Here a some formative rules of this module's development:
-A formative rule is, for the variable's name, `snake_case` is used to indicate private variables while `PascalCase` is used for non-private variables.
+- **Variable Naming**: `snake_case` is used to indicate private variables while `PascalCase` is used for non-private variables.
 So, in code style consistency, please consider the above rule.

-Another formative rule is that almost all components deal only with existent and accessible paths.
+- **Paths**: Almost all components deal only with existent and accessible paths.
 If a path is nonexistent or not accessible, errors or warnings will be thrown.
 This rule is to avoid unexpected operations and can be seen in almost all components of this module.

-In comments, `.SYNOPSIS` and `.DESCRIPTION` may have been used to describe the function's usage and details, with the former being a brief description of key points and the latter being a detailed description with principles and ideas.
+- **Comments** : `.SYNOPSIS` and `.DESCRIPTION` are both used to describe the function's usage and details, with the former being a brief description of key points and the latter being a detailed description with rationales and ideas.
 And, `.SYNOPSIS` may use more normal language than `.DESCRIPTION`.
+There is no restriction that they must be used together.